Dwight, Massachusetts: Dwight family

 About four years after Nathaniel Goodell built his homestead, Capt.
-Justus Dwight (1739-1824) and Sarah Lamb (1737-1832) and their two children—Elihu and Clarissa—settled in a small cabin in Fall 1769 at what would become the center of Dwight.
+Justus Dwight (1739–1824) and Sarah Lamb (1737–1832) and their two children—Elihu and Clarissa—settled in a small cabin in Fall 1769 at what would become the center of Dwight.
 Their son Jonathan was born the following January though Sarah may have returned to their home on the Belchertown Common to give birth.

 Their son Nathaniel, born in 1772, was said to be the first non-indigenous child born at Dwight.
 [Though John Ward, Jr., was born on the eastern edge of Dwight in about 1749.]
 The family erected a colonial-style home at the intersection of today's Goodell and Federal streets in 1775.
 That burned in 1870 and an Italianate home was erected in its place that still stands today.

 Justus was the third born son of Capt.
 Nathaniel Dwight Jr., and Hannah Lyman, of Northampton, Mass., mentioned previously.
 Their son Elijah—Justus' brother—was said to be the first non-Indigenous male child born in all of Belchertown in 1735 though he died after 44 days.
-[The family, among the so-called “river gods” of the Connecticut River Valley, appear to capture much of the Town’s historical narrative.]
+[The family, among the so-called "river gods" of the Connecticut River Valley, appear to capture much of the Town's historical narrative.]

-Justus became Nathaniel and Hannah's eldest surviving son in 1760 after which his father, in 1765, deeded Justus land in North Belchertown for "love and affection."
-Nathaniel's and Hannah's great-grandson Harrison would become the stationmaster for whom Dwight's station was named.
-Harrison's first cousin was John Dwight (1846-1903), the Arm & Hammer and Cow Brand soda manufacturing mogul who left an estate worth more than $265 million today.
+Justus became the family's eldest surviving son in 1760 after which his father, in 1765, deeded Justus land in North Belchertown for "love and affection."
+Justus and Sarah's grandson Harrison would become the stationmaster for whom Dwight's station was named.
+Harrison's first cousin was John Dwight (1846–1903), the Arm & Hammer and Cow Brand soda manufacturing mogul who left an estate worth more than $265 million today.

-Immediately following the Dwights, Levi Arnold (1746-1828) came from Smithfield, Rhode Island, (about 1770) and put up a small cabin and constructed Dwight's first sawmill, the ruins which remain, damming the Montague Brook at the pond that once existed near the southwest corner of the intersection of North and Federal Streets.
+Immediately following the Dwights, Levi Arnold (1746–1828), a distant cousin of the British and American military officer Benedict Arnold, came from Smithfield, Rhode Island, about 1770.
+He put up a small cabin and constructed Dwight's first sawmill, the ruins which remain, damming the Montague Brook at the pond that once existed near the southwest corner of the intersection of North and Federal Streets.
 His great-grandfather was one of the first white settlers of Woonsocket and built a saw mill there probably in the 1660s; his grandfather John Arnold was a Quaker.
 His cousin was Seth Arnold, the noted "eclectic physician" and patent medicine manufacturer.

 Levi married Anna Aldrich in Smithfield in 1769.
 She gave birth to eight children, all in Rhode Island in the 70s and 80s.
 He later married Isabel Aldrich, who had three children by him.
 He was enumerated on the 1790 Rhode Island census.
 He established residence in Dwight by the 1810 census and is likely buried (no headstone) at the Dwight Cemetery with three sons—Israel, Ephraim and Willis—as well as children and grandchildren.

 Families including Knowlton, Bliss, Chapman, Currier, Wilson and Thayer soon followed and established homes.